 Yes, most definitely!
 Our telescopes are used almost every clear night.
 School and scout groups are scheduled on Monday, Tuesday, and Wednesday nights.
 The public nights are Thursdays and Fridays.
 Special events and private parties are on Saturdays.
 And on Sunday afternoons we have history tours on the second and fourth week of the month and miscellaneous classes and viewings Sunday night.
 And if you have some free time during the day, you’re welcome to come see us.
-We always recommend calling ahead to make reservations at 513-321-5186 to find out what's coming up.
+COVID-19 has limited these programs so reservations are required.
+Call us 513-321-5186 to find out what's coming up.

 I have a telescope that I don't know how to use.
 Can you help?

 Of course!
-We offer 1-on-1 consults with our experts who can show you how to get the most out of your scope or you can just call us for advice.
+We offer 1-on-1 consults with our experts who can show you how to get the most out of your scope.
 We can show you all the functions and line up your optics.
 We want you to get out and use your scope and not let it collect dust.
 Call us at 513-321-5186 to schedule a telescope consult.

 If it's clear at night, what do you normally observe?

 If available we mostly look at the Moon and planets.
 The craters of the Moon, bands on Jupiter, and rings of Saturn are the highlights.
 Depending on the season we may look at double stars with contrasting colors, star clusters like M13 and M35, the Orion Nebula, or even a galaxy.